Why TAFE - VET facts

 - National industry insights

-- Deloite: The future of work Occupational and education trends in nursing and healthcare in Australia Prepared by Deloitte Access Economics, February 2018
+- Deloitte: The future of work Occupational and education trends in nursing and healthcare in Australia Prepared by Deloitte Access Economics, February 2018

 - Fashionista: Is a trusted source of fashion news, criticism and career advice with a monthly readership of more than 2.5 million.